almuteka/almuteka.github.io/_posts/2021-03-11-PrinciplesEffectiveWriting.md

 > The three nouns are support, justification, and publication.

 Avoid vague words, i.e., words that can be hard to understand why they mean in the sentence context.
 Acronyms can be risky; nonstandard acronyms, i.e., non-familiar by most readers, slow reading because readers have to search for the acronym's meaning.
 Avoid passive voice and use active voice instead.

+# Cut Clutter
+## objectives
+1. Remove unnecessary words to make sentences clean, simple, and directly convey information.
+The reader should not spend time trying to understand what the message is or interpret every sentence's meaning.
+2. Remove any information that is irrelevant and doesn't add any value.

+> Example
+>
+> This paper provides a review of the basic tenets of cancer biology study design, using as examples studies that illustrate the methodologic challenges of that demonstrate successful solutions to difficulties inherent in biological research.